Wednesday, June 26, 2013

 Hero:

-Hard to pinpoint actually because there are three main protagonists in this one.
-But since it is titled after him, it's gotta be the judge Bob Gibbs aka Maximum Bob
+It's hard to pinpoint because there are three main protagonists in this one.
+But since it is titled after him, it's gotta be the judge Bob Gibbs, aka Maximum Bob

 Location

-North of Miami - Palm Beach, Lantana, Ocen Ridge
+North of Miami - Palm Beach, Lantana, Ocean Ridge

 Dames